nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 19.md

 No longer fatigued.
 I ate too.
 Okay.
 So we'll go ahead and remove the enfeebled.
 So because you did eat, you're no longer have have a super crazy metabolism.

 Thank goodness.
 I was gonna eat.
 Alright.
-And so we'll go ahead and have Prince Chodor drop back down to where everybody else is at.
-And in the morning, Chief Procmar, Farella, and lady green, and lady green leaf, all see you off.
+And so we'll go ahead and have Prince Troubadour drop back down to where everybody else is at.
+And in the morning, Chief Croakmar, Frorella, and lady green, and lady green leaf, all see you off.

-Lady Greenleaf gives you all, a token of her appreciation, which is, a my gosh.
+Lady Lilypad Greenleaf gives you all, a token of her appreciation, which is, a my gosh.
 It's going to be an apothecary medicinal medicinal herb.
 Here we go.
 And I'm going to put it in it's, in the, chat.
 And she basically pulls out, she she pulls out, some fresh plants that she had freshly picked from her garden, and she gives each of you an apothecary's medicinal herb.

 Mhmm.
 Medicinal herb.
 Excellent.
 So everybody pull one into your inventory.
 Pull one where?